pgpbpadilla/pgpbpadilla.github.io/_drafts/halmos-write-math.liquid.md

 Writing for a general audience is difficult because any assumption you make will likely be wrong.

-## Organizing the text
+## Organize

+Capture your ideas and establish the connections between them.
+This could include going over all of your notes and creating references where necessary.

+### Make it self-contained

+Include all the necessary pre-requisites so that the readers won't have to look up external sources.
+In some cases, this also means to remove certain concepts in order to keep the size of the text manageable.

+### Create an outline

-A good start is to organize the text in three sections, sometimes referred as the Aristotelian triptych: _Say what you're going to say, say it, say what you said_.
+A good start is to outline the text in three sections, sometimes referred as the Aristotelian triptych: _Say what you're going to say, say it, say what you said_.

-### Say what you're going to say
+#### Say what you're going to say

 Prepare your audience for what's coming.
 In this section you can motivate the topic by providing some historical background in a way that shows the connections between the ideas of previous thinkers and the ones that will be discussed later in your text.

-### Say it
+#### Say it

 Make your text as self-contained as possible, do not interrupt the reader's flow by making references to ideas outside the current text.